-The following projects demonstrate WPD's commitment to the transparent provision of data on the operation of its network.
-This will enable communities and other local initiatives to be an integral part of the transition to a smarter and more flexible system.
+Our MADE project demonstrate WPD's commitment to understanding the impact of future low carbon technologies onto community energy.
+MADE draws on our learning from previous community projects including SOLA Bristol, Freedom and Electric Avenue.
+We will show how communities and other local initiatives to be an integral part of the transition to a smarter and more flexible system.